lazywinadmin/lazywinadmin.github.io/_posts/2013/2013-04-30-Scripting_Games_2013_-_Advanced_Event_1_-_An_Archival_Atrocity.md

 <span style="font-size: large;">Instruction

 <a href="https://skydrive.live.com/redir?resid=60886DE0176E604A!9966&amp;authkey=!ABapUFHwm9UPuyQ" target="_blank">Download the instruction here (skydrive)</a><u><b><a href="https://skydrive.live.com/redir?resid=60886DE0176E604A!9966&amp;authkey=!ABapUFHwm9UPuyQ" target="_blank"> </a></b></u>
 <blockquote class="tr_bq"><i>Dr.Scripto is in a tizzy!
-It seems that someone has allowed a series of application log files to pile up for around two years, and theyâ€™re starting to put the pinch on free disk space on a server.
+It seems that someone has allowed a series of application log files to pile up for around two years, and they're starting to put the pinch on free disk space on a server.
 Your job is to help get the old files off to a new location.

 Actually, this happened last week, too.
 You might as well create a tool to do the archiving.
 The current sets of log files are located in C:\Application\Log.
 There are three applications that write logs here, and each uses its own subfolder.